 While Te Kohe Tuhaka and Darneen Christian have good chemistry, carrying the story well, the writing of show creator Glenn Standring—who wrote all eight episodes and the source material for the series, the film The Dead Lands—lets them down at times.
 Each episode has a moment where Waka threatens to leave Mehe.
 But their friendship grows organically.
 They teach each other—Waka trains Mehe to fight, something her father forbade; Mehe teaches Waka to think, something his pride forbade.
 Their growing relationship makes Waka’s constant attempts to abandon Mehe get old fast.
 After a few episodes, they feel out of character.

 The show’s sometimes repetitive structure can be grating as well.
-After the first episode, a few in a row being in medias res.
+After the first episode, a few in a row begin in medias res.
 The opening scene shows the villain that Waka and Mehe will fight in the installment’s climax doing villain things.
 Because audiences are savvy enough to know that Waka and Mehe aren’t going to die in episode three, it’s hard to take the fights seriously.
 This structure calls back to Hercules and Xena: Warrior Princess, which isn’t surprising considering that Michael Hurst, who directed half of The Dead Lands (Peter Meteherangi Tikao Burger directed the other half), directed six episodes of each show.

 Despite some issues with the writing and the structure, the show is well worth watching.
 In large part because once the later episodes abandon the formula, Waka and Mehe face off against foes that aren’t so easy to beat.
 Their vulnerability brings some much-needed excitement to the proceedings.